jmaxsfu/popjournal-old/pages/04.issue04/02.verhoeven/default.md

 > With respect to the relation “separateness-unification” the bridge emphasizes the latter, and it makes obvious the distance between its resting points, and makes it measureable.
 By so doing, it also overcomes this distance at the same time.
 The door, however, in a stricter and more obvious manner demonstrates that the acts of separating and relating are but two sides of the same act...
 The door cancels the separation of the inside from the outside because it constitutes a link between the space of the human and everything which is outside of it.
 Exactly because the door can be opened, its being shut gives a feeling of being shut out, that is stronger than the feeling emanating from just a solid wall.
 (Simmel in Kaern 1994, 409)

 For Simmel, the door emphasizes an indivisible dual action or function—it both separates and connects, it limits, and, at the same time, it tantalizes with offers of freedom and the possibility of undirected movement.
 This relational quality is equally symbolic and functional.
-Simmel also recognizes the power of aesthetic architectures and the way the material structure of doors themselves, and he affords different conceptual frameworks, social relationships, and acts to manage and maintain authority:
+Simmel also recognizes the power of aesthetic architectures and the way the material structure of doors afford different conceptual frameworks, social relationships, and acts to manage and maintain authority:

 > The door is the line of demarcation where the limited and the limitless meet, but not in the dead geometrical form of merely a partition wall, but rather as the permanent possibility of continuous alternation.\
 > The bridge as the line between two points, strictly prescribes safety and direction.
 From the door, however, life flows out of the limitedness of the isolated being-by-yourself, and it flows into the unlimited number of directions in which paths can lead.
 (Simmel in Kaern 1994, 410)